Bakusō Kyōdai Let's & Go!!: Other racers

-Chiiko is Tokichi's younger sister, who has a crush on Retsu.
+Chiiko is Tokichi's younger sister, who has a crush on Rettsu.
 She owns a Mini 4WD called the "Flower Axe", which is actually a customized variant of Tokichi's Spin Axe.
-In episode 18 of the WGP season, when Chiiko becomes jealous of the female WGP competitors, she imagines a scene where a group of female admirers crowds around Retsu.
+In episode 18 of the WGP season, when Chiiko becomes jealous of the female WGP competitors, she imagines a scene where a group of female admirers crowds around Rettsu.
 Oddly enough, the group includes Riichi, a male character.